jamiemill/play-ios-assets-test/README.md

 - Run this app on a desktop machine

-- Using a real iPad (possibly iPhone too?) enable mobile safari's debug console in Settings &gt; Safari &gt; Advanced page.
+- Using a real iPad or iPhone, enable mobile safari's debug console in Settings &gt; Safari &gt; Advanced page.

 - Visit this the app on the iPad using mobile safari.